-- These applications require comparably high output power of the signal but are not demanding on the receiver side, since the amplitude rather than the phase of a signal acts as the information carrier. - The size of the system or the specific operational conditions are not the limiting factor.
-In this case, some technologies, especially photonic generation and detection are advantageous.
+- These applications require comparably high output power but are not demanding on the receiver side, since the amplitude rather than the phase of a signal acts as the information carrier. - The equipment or operational conditions are not so challenging, compared with small, lightweight, cheap, and battery-powered mobile terminals.
+Some technologies, especially photonic generation and detection are applicable.

 In contrast, THz communications and sensing require the capability of accurate phase recovery, especially the case for digital modulation when both in-phase and quadrature (IQ) branches are exploited.
 Furthermore, compactness and low energy consumption play critical roles.
 Thus, the utilization of semiconductor-based integrated circuits is advantageous for THz communications and sensing applications in 6G and beyond systems.
-In the remaining part of this section, we discuss the fundamentals and state-of-the-art advances of both photonic and electronic components for implementing THz signal transmission and reception.
+We present the fundamentals and state-of-the-art advances in photonic and electronic components as follows.